James-SteelX/CV/README.md

 Former sous chef turned junior software developer looking for a technical role in an agile environment.

 I am a recent graduate of [Makers Academy](http://www.makersacademy.com/), a 12 week intensive course designed to prepare me for a job as a junior web developer.
 We were taught to be 'language agnostic', so I am comfortable picking up new programming languages quickly.
-For example, in less than a week in a small team we created a basic blogging platform using the Django/Python framework having had no previous experience with Python.
+For example, in a small team we created a basic blogging platform using the Django/Python framework in less than a week and having had no previous experience with Python.
 I am also well versed in agile methodologies and SOLID principals.

 #Skills